CDAGaming/CraftPresence-Mirror/README.md

 Example: `&SERVER:IP&` == `&IP&`

 * `&PLAYERINFO&` - Your in-world player info message
+    * See `Status Messages::Player Inner Info` for sub-placeholders.
 * `&WORLDINFO&` - Your in-world game info message
+    * See `Status Messages::World Data Placeholder` for sub-placeholders.
 * `&IP&` - The Current Server IP Address
 * `&NAME&` - The Current Server Name
 * `&MOTD&` - The Current Server MOTD (Message of The Day)